Frameless Shower Doors + Sliders Installed Every Day

 A sample of the four most popular types of shower glass we install can be seen in this photo.

-Clear Shower Glass: As shown in the bottom left of the photo, this is the most economical and common type of shower glass we install.
+Clear Shower Glass: As shown in the bottom left of the photo, this is the most economical and common shower glass we install.
+It has a greenish edge.

 Low-Iron Clear Shower Glass: Shown in the bottom right of the photo, this is a high-clarity glass.
-It is considered the premium version of clear glass.
-The angle of the photo was intentional to show the slight green tint in the clear glass and the barely-there slight blue hue in the Low-Iron shower glass.
+It is considered the premium version of clear glass with lower iron content.
+Notice the slight green tint in the clear glass and the barely-there slight blue hue in the Low-Iron shower glass.

 Frosted Shower Glass: Shown in the top right of the photo, this is commonly used for privacy.